 Children in Need: "I tried bottling my feelings up, it really hurts."

-Grace Burgin started receiving counselling with our Child and Family Therapist Stella Christou in 2015 following the death of her granddad Maurice Davey, who had been cared for at the hospice.
+Grace Burgin started receiving counselling with our Child and Family Therapist Stella Christou in 2015 following the death of her granddad Maurice Davey, who was cared for at the hospice.

 This traumatic event compounded the grief Grace was suffering from previously losing her great nan Winnie Manger.